lino-framework/book/docs/about/index.rst

 used by developers who write and maintain applications for their employer or their customers.

-Primary **target users** of Lino applications are organizations who need a customized application and do not have their own in-house developer.
-Such organisations are traditionally doomed to agree to some level of vendor lock-in.
-Lino applications avoid vendor lock-in because both the source code and documentation are published under a :term:`permissive Free Software license`.

-The advantage of Lino versus other frameworks is a **reduced total cost of ownership**.
-Most parts of a *development project* become easier and cheaper for the :term:`site operator`.
-This includes analysis, writing a prototype, adapting your application to changed needs and long-term maintenance.
-Lino applications are "more reliable and maintainable than MS-Access for cheaper than SAP".

 The Lino framework is based on FOSS technologies like `Python
 <https://www.python.org/>`__, `Django <https://www.djangoproject.com/>`__
 `React <https://reactjs.org/>`__, `Sencha ExtJS